About freeholders' records

 - 1727-1793 - only Protestants with a freehold of at least 40 shillings a year could vote

 - 1793-1829 - Protestants and Catholics with 40 shilling freeholds were allowed to vote

-- 1829 onwards - the rate was increased to 10 pounds for everyone, stripping 40 shilling freeholders of their right to vote increasing the influence of landlords by effectively confining membership to the propertied or monied classes
+- 1829 onwards - the rate was increased to 10 pounds for everyone, stripping 40 shilling freeholders of their right to vote increasing the influence of landlords by effectively confining membership to the propertied and affluent classes

 Before the 1872 Ballot Act introduced the secret ballot, voters were required to stand up and declare publicly their electoral allegiance.
-Their fear of going against the landlords' wishes resulted in a substantial number of candidates returned being either landlords or their relations or supporters.
+Their fear of going against the landlords' wishes resulted in some candidates returned being either landlords or their relations or supporters.

-PRONI's freeholders project entailed the digitisation of c.5,500 sheets from pre-1840 Registers and Poll Books, and the provision of an index of names linked to the high-quality digitised images.
+PRONI's freeholders project entailed the digitisation of about 5,500 sheets from pre-1840 registers and poll books, and the provision of an index of names linked to the high-quality digitised images.
 This allows for more flexible navigation and readier access to a unique resource for family and local history.

 Freeholders’ records provide a range of information about land ownership and may contain all or some of the following:

 - location of freehold